THE LAKE OF FIRE JUDGEMENT AGE - PART 2

 Note that this scripture says that ‘Christ suffered once for sins, the just for the unjust’.
 All fallen angels and all fallen men are the unjust for whom Jesus Christ suffered on the cross.
 When Jesus died on the cross, all fallen angels witnessed the death of Jesus Christ except the imprisoned group of fallen angels who were no longer free to roam the earth, as spirits of the air, like Satan and the other fallen angels.
 It was important for Jesus to preach the work of the cross, as a witness, to these imprisoned fallen angels, because Jesus died on the cross for the sins of the whole world, which includes the abominable sexual sins of this group of imprisoned fallen angels.
 Please note that the purpose of Jesus Christ was only to witness to these imprisoned spirits, and not to reconcile them at that time.

 When Jesus Christ returns to establish His Millennial Kingdom, we know from Scripture that Satan will be cast into the bottomless pit.
 We believe that all of the rest of the fallen angels will either be imprisoned with Satan in the bottomless pit, or cast into the lake of fire of molten lava below the earth’s crust, along with the beast and the false prophet.
-Satan and all of his fallen angels will be released from their prisons at the end of the Millennial Age to go out to deceive the nations of the resurrected Gog and Magog and cause them to rebel against Jesus and His Saints located in Jerusalem.
+Satan and all of his fallen angels will be released from their prisons at the end of the Millennial Age to go out to deceive the nations of Gog and Magog, who rise in the Second Resurrection, and cause them to rebel against Jesus and His Saints located in Jerusalem.
 God will crush this rebellion and cast Satan and all of his fallen angels into the Lake of Fire for their final judgement.
-This is when they will be refined, repent and be reconciled to God through the work of the cross.
+This is when they will be refined, repent of unbelief in God’s only begotten Son, and be reconciled to God through the work of the cross.

-Please note that in the original Greek Manuscripts, verse 32 above simply says, ‘But I, when I am lifted up from the earth, will draw all to myself’.
-Therefore, the NKJV translators have mistranslated this verse to imply that Jesus will draw only all men to Himself.
+Please note that in the Greek Manuscripts, verse 32 above simply says, ‘And I, when I am lifted up from the earth, will draw all to myself’.
+Therefore, the NIV translators have mistranslated this verse to imply that Jesus will draw only all people to Himself.
 The cross of Jesus Christ has unlimited power to draw not only all fallen men, but also all fallen angels.
 Ultimately, in God’s time and His order, which extends beyond this age, Jesus will draw all to Himself, which includes all fallen angels.

 All angels were created to be ministering spirits to God and men, and none of them were created to be kept in chains of spiritual darkness forever.
 God’s power, His love and His justice will ensure that Satan and all fallen angels will repent and be transformed back to their original holy state, which they enjoyed when they were first created.
 They will willingly, humbly, joyfully and thankfully minister to God and men forever, along with the other two-thirds of the holy angels, as created ‘sons of God’.
 They will all be part of God’s huge family in the Eternal Kingdom of God of the New Heaven and the New Earth.

-The Eternal Kingdom of God of the New Heaven and the New Earth will not be established on this earth until God has first cleansed and renewed the earth and its heaven (earth’s atmosphere) by His physical fire, and also judged, cleansed and reconciled all fallen men and all fallen angels through His Spiritual Fire.
+The Eternal Kingdom of God of the New Heaven and the New Earth will not be established on this earth until God has first cleansed, purified and renewed the earth and its heaven (earth’s atmosphere) by His physical fire, and also judged, refined, purified, saved and reconciled all fallen men and all fallen angels through His Holy Spiritual Fire.

-The reconciliation of all things through the finished work of the cross most definitely includes the reconciliation of Satan and his fallen angels, as Colossians 1:15-20 clearly and powerfully confirms.
+In this chapter, we have shown from scripture that the reconciliation of all things through the finished work of the cross most definitely includes the reconciliation of Satan and his fallen angels.
+Colossians 1:15-20, and Revelation 5:13 given below, clearly and powerfully confirm this.